Bad takes #4. Attacking the phrase “mutation-driven.”

 Population size is clearly a condition, not a change-making causal process.
 Therefore, whenever we hear our colleagues talking about population size “driving” something, this indicates an explanatory meaning of “drive.”
 The non-causal nature is unmistakable in the first example above, because what is being “driven” by population size is model choice, which does not physically exist in the realm of biology, but represents an abstraction in the realm of modeling.
 A cause X and its direct effect Y must occur in the same place, the locale of causation.

 Note that this meaning of “drive” can be used — and often is used — with the concept of selection, i.e., we can talk about selection driving a thing, without that thing being an allele frequency, e.g.,

 - “Selection for Cheaper Amino Acids Drives Nucleotide Usage at the Start of Translation in Eukaryotic Genes” (title)

 More generally, based on a purely descriptive analysis of patterns, e.g., a statistical analysis, scientists may refer to the predominant explanatory factor as the factor that “drives” the pattern.
 In this kind of claim, the implied chain of causation may be absent or unclear.
-As argued by Green and Jones (2016) in regard to “constraints,” scientists sometimes prefer a non-mechanistic or even non-causal language, because this allows them to discuss formal relations applicable to some system, without having to commit to a (potentially problematic) hypothesis for a mechanistic cause.
+As argued by Green and Jones (2016) in regard to “constraints,” scientists sometimes prefer a non-mechanistic language, because this allows them to discuss formal relations applicable to some system, without having to commit to a (potentially problematic) hypothesis for a mechanistic cause.

 This does not mean that all uses of “drive” are equally welcome.
 When some authors above write that “These properties — and not function — seem to be the forces driving much of protein evolution” they are literally saying that properties are forces, which is gibberish.
 I find many of these uses of “drive” to be unhelpful, especially when results could be described more clearly using causal language (but see below).